sairanjit/profile-verifier-app/README.md

 ## Instructions to Setup

-> Note: You will need to have real `Android` device connected to your computer to run the app.
+> Note: To run the app, you must have a real Android device connected to your computer.

 Follow these instructions to set up and run the project: